May 23, 2019

 The distinction is important in the contemporary workplace because we are seeing a profound shift away from storage to stowage.
 Storage is increasingly available to us in digital form, but stowage incorporates by definition the physical items we need to work.
 This trend from one form to the other will continue as work becomes more agile in response to profound technological and cultural change.
 We may welcome the ability to work anywhere, but we still need a place to go and a place to keep things.
 The dichotomy exists but the balance between its two sides is shifting in the workplace.

-Helen Owen is the Business Development Director of Bisley.
+Helen Owen is the Marketing Director of Bisley.